-On the 'Messages' tab in Engage you can create, design, and analyze your email marketing all in one place.
-You can easily customize emails and show modules targeted to different segments of your audience, to get the best results with every send-out.
+On the 'Messages' tab in Engage you can create, design, and analyze your email marketing—all in one place.
+You can easily customize emails and show different, targeted modules for different segments of your audiences to get the best results with every send-out.

 Read on to find out how you can work with different modules to create the right design for every purpose.

-Your email design theme is a set of predefined modules which are adapted to your brand's design guidelines.
-The modules within the theme are then used to construct an email message.
+Your email design theme is a set of predefined modules adapted to your brand's graphic guidelines.
+The modules within the theme are then used to construct your email messages.
 If you work with multiple brands in Engage you might have multiple themes installed.
 Read more about design themes here.

 How to use email modules

 Simply drag and drop the module of your choice from the left side menu into your email.
 A module may be used any number of times in a single email, and you can arrange them in any order.
 The modules have toggleable elements that can be shown and hidden, making designing emails very flexible—you can combine two modules, and show or hide elements, to make a new layout.

 Examples of modules are Header, Fullwidth, Two Column etc. Read more about email modules here.

 Choose the module you want to use, for example Fullwidth.
 In the right-hand panel you can edit its look on three different tabs.